kringkaste/timeaddup/README.md

 cp timecalc.py ~/Library/Python/3.8/lib/python/site-packages/timecalc/__init__.py
 ```

-Then you can copy the `alfred.py` somewhere in your system.
-The path in the included .alfredworkflow file expects the script in `/usr/local/bin`.
-You can change it later.
+Then you can copy the `timeaddup.py` somewhere in your system.
+The path in the included `timeaddup.alfredworkflow` file expects the script in `/usr/local/bin`.
+You can change it later in the imported workflow if you use an other folder.

 ```shell
 sudo cp timeaddup.py /usr/local/bin
 ```

-Then import the workflow by double click the timeaddup.alfredworkflow in the Finder.
+Then import the workflow by double click the `timeaddup.alfredworkflow` in the Finder.